 - Pour in and mix everything together gently.
 The mixture will be heavy but do not over mix.

 - Be sure to grease your pan well.
-Also, line your pan with a piece of parchment.
+Also, line the sides and bottom of the pan with a piece of parchment.
 This ensures the loaf will not stick and makes for very easy removal.

 - Do not remove the loaf from the pan until it is completely cooled, or it will crack.

-This loaf is best served in the first 48 hours if kept covered on the counter at room temperature.
-It will keep for an extra day if you store it in the refrigerator.
+This loaf is best served in the first 48 hours, if kept covered on the counter at room temperature.
+It will keep for an extra day if you store it in an airtight container the refrigerator.